Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Observational Data

 \subsection{JWST Data}

-We made use of the JWST dataset targetting \spt by the Early Release Science Program TEMPLATES (Targeting Extremely Magnified Panchromatic Lensed Arcs and Their Extended Star formation, ID: 1355, PI: Jane Rigby).
-We utilized the Stage 3 calibrated data products that were reduced using the JWST pipeline version 1.7.2 and available through the MAST archive.
+We made use of the JWST dataset targeting \spt by the Early Release Science Program TEMPLATES (Targeting Extremely Magnified Panchromatic Lensed Arcs and Their Extended Star formation, ID: 1355, PI: Jane Rigby).
+We downloaded the uncalibrated data from the MAST archive\footnote{The data and association files are accessible via\dataset[10.17909/vr1e-rm03]{https://doi.org/10.17909/vr1e-rm03}.}, and reduced the data with the JWST pipeline version 1.8.5 and the calibration reference file context jwst\_1027.pmap.

 The dataset consists of a NIRSpec IFU spectral cube, as well as NIRCam and MIRI images.
 The NIRSpec IFU observation were carried out using the F290LP filter, with wavelength coverage 2.87-5.27\,\micron.
 The target was observed with the NIRCam instrument in six filters (F115W, F150W, F200W, F277W, F356W, F444W) and the MIRI imager in seven filters (F560W, F770W, F1000W, F1280W, F1500W, F1800W, F2100W), providing near continuous photometry from rest-frame $\lambda_\mathrm{rest}=$\,0.22\,\micron\ to 4\,\micron.